straubt1/sentinel-agent-functions/README.md

 There are a few moving pieces in this architecture:

-1. Webserver hosting HTTP endpoints for each function
+1. Webserver hosting HTTP endpoints for each function to handle execution requests from Sentinel
   - This is implemented with the code in the `./app` folder
 2. Custom Terraform Agent
   - This is built using the `./Dockerfile`